 Compressor Type Details

 To keep things simple, the example pricing above is for a basic single-stage 14 SEER residential compressor changeout on an HVAC system that is fewer than 20 years old.
-Most manufacturers use a scroll compressor in this time frame, making it easy to get generic prices for a single-stage air conditioner.
-Pricing will vary quite a bit for older systems because the parts are no longer readily available.
-This is also true for multi-stage air conditioner compressors because there is another level of complexity added.
+Most manufacturers use a scroll compressor in this time frame, making getting generic prices for a single-stage air conditioner easy.
+Pricing will vary significantly for older systems because the parts are no longer readily available.
+This is also true for multi-stage air conditioner compressors because of the additional level of complexity.
 There can be a thousand-dollar difference in the cost depending on if it’s still under warranty.
-To give you an idea, if you have a basic air conditioner, I would expect to spend $600 to $2,400 for a new AC compressor.
+If you have a basic air conditioner, you can expect to spend $1,600 to $2,800 for a new AC compressor.

 AC Compressor Price By Brand

 Did you know that the brand of air conditioner you have can determine how much you pay for a compressor replacement?
-Depending on the brand, there could be a $1,000 difference in an AC compressor replacement cost.
+Depending on the brand, there could be a $1,000 difference in the cost of an AC compressor replacement.

 |Compressor Brand||Under Warranty Replacement Compressor||Replacement Compressor|